Community Views: The Hardest Part of Living With HIV

 Cost of HIV medication

-It is incredibly unfortunate that drug costs, especially in America, are so high when it comes to certain treatments, like several for HIV.
-One way to take action is to review your health insurance and budget for the co-pays for the drugs you do need to take.
-You can also see if you qualify for patient-assistance programs offered by the drug companies.
-There is also ADAP, the Aids Drug and Assistance Program, which is a federally funded prescription medication program for people of low income who are living with HIV.
+It is incredibly unfortunate that drug costs, especially in America, are so high when it comes to certain treatments, including several for HIV.
+One way to take action is to review your health insurance and budget for the co-pays for the medicines you need.
+You can also see if you qualify for patient assistance programs offered by the drug companies.
+You may also find support through the Aids Drug and Assistance Program (ADAP), which is a federally funded prescription medication program for people of low income who are living with HIV.

 "Knowing that our healthcare system is holding a gruesome death over my head every single day.
-No pay, no live, no escape."
+No pay, no life, no escape."

 "The drug costs are unacceptable."